appvia/terranetes/docs/terranetes-controller/admin/providers.md

 spec:
 ```

-## Configure credentials
+## Credential Configuration Options

-In [Providers](../reference/providers.terraform.appvia.io.md) we currently support these options for configuring credentials:
+The [Provider](../reference/providers.terraform.appvia.io.md) resource supports two primary methods for configuring credentials:

-* `spec.source: secret` References a kubernetes secret and mounts as environment variables into the executor.
+1. **Secret-based Credentials**: Specified by `spec.source: secret`, this approach references a Kubernetes secret, which is then mounted as environment variables within the executor.
+This method is suitable for static credentials.
-* `spec.source: injected` Runs the executor with a defined service account.
-This is used to support pod identity or IRSA in AWS.
+2. **Injected Credentials**: Identified by `spec.source: injected`, this option runs the executor with a predefined service account.
+This configuration is particularly useful for supporting pod identity or IRSA (Identity and Resource Access Management Service) in AWS environments.

-These are described below.
+A detailed explanation of these credential configuration options is provided below.

-### Configure by secret
+### Configuring Providers Using Secrets

 :::tip
-Static credentials are the easiest to get going, but moving forward we highly recommend using pod identity and offloading credentials management to the cloud provider.
+While static credentials offer a straightforward approach to getting started, we strongly recommend adopting pod identity and delegating credentials management to the cloud provider for enhanced security and manageability.
 :::

-All the terraform providers support configuration using environment variables, e.g., for AWS you can use `AWS_REGION`, `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`.
-Simply create a Kubernetes secret in the controller namespace (defaults to `terraform-system`) with these environment variables defined:
+Terraform providers universally support configuration through environment variables.
+For instance, when working with AWS, you can utilize `AWS_REGION`, `AWS_ACCESS_KEY_ID`, and `AWS_SECRET_ACCESS_KEY`.
+To implement this, create a Kubernetes secret within the controller namespace (defaulting to `terraform-system`) that defines these environment variables:

 ```shell
 $ kubectl -n terraform-system create secret generic aws \